 Yes!
 Check out our gear list above.

 Crux does not restrict anyone from climbing based on medical history.
 We encourage participants to communicate with their volunteer instructors regarding any challenges they may have, what their goals are, and to be mindful not push themselves beyond what they are capable of.

 Our facility is mostly wheelchair accessible.
 You can access all areas of the gym on the 1st floor.
 Our 2nd floor is not accessible by wheelchair, but all adaptive climbing occurs on the 1st floor.
 Our rope climbing area has a 1 inch padding covering the floor.
-We are excited for our Round Rock location to be fully accessible!
+We are excited for our North location to be fully accessible!

 This is a total possibility!
 We encourage amputees to consult their prosthetist to determine the options for securing your prosthetic.
 Prosthetic leashes can be provided if needed.